gumaerc-testorg/6.805-fall-2005/content/pages/readings/read_tlp1.md

 [Report of the Defense Science Board Task Force on Information Warfare - Defense](http://cryptome.org/iwdmain.htm), November 1996.
 The Defense Science Board (a government advisory group) commissioned a task force to make recommendations on how to defend against information warfare.
 This is a long report, so before diving in, you should look at the story on the report's release in _Federal Computer Week_.

-F. Lynn McNulty, Internet Security ([PDF]({{< baseurl >}}/resources/mcnultyintrntsec)).
+F. Lynn McNulty, Internet Security ({{< resource_link 5073aa24-11a1-0a2d-9c69-5eca98c6462d "PDF" >}}).
 Before the U.S. House of Representatives Subcommittee on Science Committee on Science, Space, and Technology, March 22, 1994.
 McNulty is Associate Director for Computer Security at the National Institute of Standards and Technology.
 This is a summary of NIST's concerns about Internet security and ideas for addressing them.

 Brandt, Daniel.
 "Infowar and Disinformation: From the Pentagon to the Net." _NameBase NewsLine_, no. 11 (October-December 1995).
 Brandt warns that the emphasis on infowar may be a fad that is being promoted in order to increase government control of information flow on the Internet.